CBIIT/icdc-bioinformatics/docs/index.md

 title: Home
 ---

-Welcome to the Canine Agility Training Center
+Welcome to the ICDC Bioinformatics Training Center
 ========================================================

 This website contains a library of tutorials for exploring data within the Integrated Canine Data Commons (ICDC) and conducting analysis using the connected cloud resource, the Cancer Genomics Cloud (CGC).